Deftones’ New Album, Ohms: Everything We Know So Far

 The Artwork Is Surprisingly Minimalist

-Though the band haven’t yet explained what Ohms’ simple album artwork represents, it was teased on a huge Billboard in Los Angeles ahead of the record’s official announcement – and looked absolutely wicked.
+Though the band haven’t fully explained what Ohms’ simple album artwork represents, it was teased on a huge Billboard in Los Angeles ahead of the record’s official announcement – and looked absolutely wicked.
 The classy cover was designed by the one and only Frank Maddocks – the band’s art director of 20 years, who also helped bring the iconic visuals of 2000 LP White Pony to life – and it looks a little something like this:

-And Deftones Have Big Live Plans To Follow…
+Deftones Have Big Live Plans To Follow…

 Okay, so we don’t exactly know when the live circuit is going to properly return following the devastating mess that COVID-19 has caused, but Deftones have already locked in shows on both sides of the Atlantic in 2021: first, they’ll hit the UK for next year’s Download Festival in June (sub-headlining to Biffy Clyro, which is just bloody brilliant), and then in August and September they’ll take on the U.S. alongside Gojira and Poppy.